nleguillarme/taxonerd/README.md

     $ pip install taxonerd

-For GPU support, find your CUDA version using `nvcc --version` and add the version in brackets, e.g. taxonerd[cuda102] for CUDA10.2 or taxonerd[cuda110] for CUDA11.0.
+For GPU support, find your CUDA version using `nvcc --version` and add the version in brackets, e.g. `pip install taxonerd[cuda102]` for CUDA10.2 or `pip install taxonerd[cuda110]` for CUDA11.0.
 Supported CUDA versions are 10.2, 11.0, 11.1, 11.2.

 To download the models: